driques/pizzas-tingeso/README.md

 ## Tecnologías

-Dillinger uses a number of open source projects to work properly:
+PizzasDin uses a number of open source projects to work properly:

 - [React JS] - Framework
 - [WebStorm] - IDE